BZFlag-Dev/bzflag/plugins/plugin_utils/templates_readme.txt

 The code between Start and End will be called for each item in the loop.
 If the loop is empty, then the code between End and Empty will be called once.

-Loops can be nested but must still follow this format and have a uniqne name.
+Loops can be nested but must still follow this format and have a unique name.
 There are no default loops.

 *logic test (if)*